Quipex/HotelAutomation/backend-service/src/main/resources/db/migration/README.md

 When the application starts, Flyway will automatically apply these migrations.
 To manually verify:

-1. Start the application using `docker-compose up`
+1. Start the application using `docker compose up`
 2. Connect to the database: `docker exec -it hotel-automation_postgres_1 psql -U postgres -d hotel_db`
 3. List tables: `\dt`
 4. List indexes: `\di`